Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ---

-### Slave Patrols (1600s-1700s)
-Slave patrols were local militias consisting of white males who primary job was to search for runaway slaves.
-They would patrol most often at night and on weekends, and they were also tasked with preventing and stopping rebellions.
-Slave patrols were given the authority to stop, question, and inflict violence to slaves who violated slave codes.
-The first recorded slave patrol was established in South Carolina in 1704.
-Slave patrols are widely considered to be the precursor to modern policing.

----

-### Bacon's Rebellion (1676-1677)

----

 ### Anthony Johnson - First Black Slave Owner (1651)
 The first recorded black slave owner was Anthony Johnson.
 He arrived in Virginia around the 1620s as an indentured servant.
 He obtained his freedom by 1651 and became a landowner, opening him up to participate socially and economically.
 He had 4 white and 1 black indentured servant, and eventually obtained legal ownership of a man named John Casor.

 ---

+### Bacon's Rebellion (1676-1677)
+Nathaniel Bacon, a rich planter, lead a rebellion which consisted of a group of discontented settlers.
+They burned the settlement down and caused the governor, William Berkeley, to flee.
+This event is widely regarded as not only highlighting divide between the wealthy and poor settlers, it is also the catalyst to accelerating the shift from indentured servants to black slaves for the main labor force in America.

+---

 ### The Invention of "White" (1681)
-In Virginia a law was passed where the term "white" was first ever used in documents, in which it banned black people from marrying whites.
-This may not be the first time the concept is used, as the concept of "white" slowly evolved as with the caste system white put blacks at the bottom below indentured servants.
+In Virginia a law was passed where the term "white" was first ever used in documents, in which it banned black and white people from getting married.
+This may not be the first time the concept is used, as the concept of "white" slowly evolved as with the caste system which put black people at the bottom.

+---

+### Slave Patrols (1600s-1700s)
+Slave patrols were local militias consisting of white males who primary job was to search for runaway slaves.
+They would patrol most often at night and on weekends, and they were also tasked with preventing and stopping rebellions.
+Slave patrols were given the authority to stop, question, and inflict violence to slaves who violated slave codes.
+The first recorded slave patrol was established in South Carolina in 1704.
+Slave patrols are widely considered to be the precursor to modern policing.

 ---